donishadsmith/neurocaps/docs/introduction.rst

 =====
 This package contains two main classes: ``TimeseriesExtractor`` for extracting the timeseries, and ``CAP`` for performing the CAPs analysis.

-**Note:** When extracting the timeseries, this package uses either the Schaefer atlas, the Automated Anatomical Labeling (AAL) atlas, or a custom parcellation where all regions have a left and right version of nodes (bilateral nodes).
+**Note:** When extracting the timeseries, this package uses either the Schaefer atlas, the Automated Anatomical Labeling (AAL) atlas, or a custom parcellation that is lateralized (where each region/network has nodes in the left and right hemispheres).
 The number of ROIs and networks for the Schaefer atlas can be adjusted with the parcel_approach parameter when initializing the ``TimeseriesExtractor`` class.

 To modify it, you must use a nested dictionary, where the primary key is "Schaefer" and the sub-keys are "n_rois" and "yeo_networks".
 For example: